Strategies to Cultivate Balance and Well-being

 Mindfulness-Based interventions and Recovery

-Whole Families Intervention and Holistic Recovery Services utilizes a mindfulness-based approach in each intervention and recovery coaching session.
+Whole Families Intervention Services utilizes a mindfulness-based approach in each intervention and recovery coaching session.

 Just What is Mindfulness?

 The practice of mindfulness is paying attention in an intentional way without judgment in the present moment.
 When we pay attention in a direct way, the structure and chemistry of the brain begin to change.
 Science now calls this neuroplasticity.
 In other words, the brain changes based on how and what we think and feel.